nptscot/npw/web/manual/index.md

 While drawing on each segment of the network, the NPW will automatically try to determine the most appropriate achievable infrastructure within the street space available.
 Where infrastructure cannot meet best practice, you will need to resolve deliverability problems and sub-optimal Level of Service issues.
 As the network is built up, metrics to determine the performance of the network are calculated and displayed.

-Users are able to kick-start the creation of their network from a range of potential starting points, e.g. a proposed coherent network, or all existing on-street infrastructure meeting a quality standard.
+Users are able to kick-start the creation of their network from a range of potential starting points, such as all existing on-street infrastructure meeting a quality standard.

 A range of contextual data layers are available, covering transport and socio-demographic information.
 These should be consulted to aid the creation of the network, to help ensure your proposals support active travel comprehensively in the area.